PolarCookie/PolarGuides/README.md

 ### Guide todo
 Do a timed run comparison of grinding lvl 19 in westfall or heading to auberdine as is written.
-If auberdine stays, tempted to add The Absent Minded Professor questline, it hooks into wetlands.
-Make some waypoints inside Deadmines for Collecting memories and Oh brother...
+If auberdine stays, add WANTED: Murkdeep! once this works in stock TC
+If Auberdine stays, can Kerlonian Evershade help with The Absent Minded Prospector?
+No, not scripted right, supposed to be a defensive pet http://www.wowhead.com/quest=5321/the-sleeper-has-awakened#comments:id=228579
+If Auberdine stays, do The Tower of Althalaxx (4)##970?

 Add Bartolo's Yeti fur cloak.
 Add "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in Trinity Core.
 Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.